PartialVolume/shredos.x86_64/README.md

 ```
 #### Windows users:
-If you are a windows user, use a program such as [Rufus](https://rufus.ie/) or [etcher](https://www.balena.io/etcher/) to write the image file to a USB stick, remembering that the entire contents of the USB flash drive will be overwritten.
+If you are a Windows user, use a program such as [Rufus](https://rufus.ie/) or [Etcher](https://www.balena.io/etcher/) to write the image file to a USB stick, remembering that the entire contents of the USB flash drive will be overwritten.
 [Winzip](https://www.winzip.com/win/en/) can be used to extract the shredos.img file from the compressed shredos.img.tar.gz file that you downloaded. [hashtab](http://implbits.com/products/hashtab/) can be downloaded and used to confirm the sha1 checksum.

-#### Multi OS with VENTOY
+#### Multi OS with Ventoy
 As explained on the [GitHub repository](https://github.com/ventoy/Ventoy):
 > Ventoy is an open source tool to create bootable USB drive for ISO/WIM/IMG/VHD(x)/EFI files.
-With ventoy, you don't need to format the disk over and over, you just need to copy the image files to the USB drive and boot it.
-You can copy many image files at a time and ventoy will give you a boot menu to select them.
+With Ventoy, you don't need to format the disk over and over, you just need to copy the image files to the USB drive and boot it.
+You can copy many image files at a time and Ventoy will give you a boot menu to select them.
 You can also browse ISO/WIM/IMG/VHD(x)/EFI files in local disk and boot them.
-x86 Legacy BIOS, IA32 UEFI, x86_64 UEFI, ARM64 UEFI and MIPS64EL UEFI are supported in the same way.
+x86 Legacy BIOS, IA-32 UEFI, x86_64 UEFI, ARM64 UEFI and MIPS64EL UEFI are supported in the same way.
 Both MBR and GPT partition style are supported in the same way.
-Most type of OS supported(Windows/WinPE/Linux/Unix/ChromeOS/Vmware/Xen...)
+Most type of OS supported (Windows/WinPE/Linux/Unix/ChromeOS/Vmware/Xen...).
 920+ ISO files are tested (List).
 90%+ distros in distrowatch.com supported (Details).

-Once your USB removable drive is having VENTOY installed, you just have to copy the latest .img or .iso version of ShredOS to the root of your Ventoy USB stick
+Once your USB removable drive is having Ventoy installed, you just have to copy the latest .img or .iso version of ShredOS to the root of your Ventoy USB stick.

 #### How to edit the ShredOS /EFI/BOOT/grub.cfg and boot/grub/grub.cfg files when using Ventoy with ShredOS .img files
-As Ventoy simply requires you to copy the .img file to the root of the Ventoy USB stick, to edit the ShredOS grub.cfg files it's neccessary to unpack the ShredOS .img, edit the files and re-create the .img file that now includes the modified grub files.
+As Ventoy simply requires you to copy the .img file to the root of the Ventoy USB stick, to edit the ShredOS grub.cfg files it's necessary to unpack the ShredOS .img, edit the files and re-create the .img file that now includes the modified grub files.
 The procedure below shows you how to do this on a Linux distro.

 Create a file on the disk that is slightly larger than the size of the ShredOS .img.
 In this example we will use shredos-2023.08.2_25.1_x86-64_0.35_20231202.img which is 260,646,656 bytes in size (260.64MByte, 248.57MiByte).
 So if we create a empty file that is 270Mbyte in size that should be sufficient.
-I'm going to go a bit over the top and create a 500MB file for this example but that isn't necessary if all you are doing is editing the grub files
+I'm going to go a bit over the top and create a 500MB file for this example but that isn't necessary if all you are doing is editing the GRUB files.
 ```
 >truncate -s 500M loopbackfile.img
 ```
-Create a virtual disk, i.e /dev/loopx that uses the file we just created
+Create a virtual disk, i.e /dev/loopx that uses the file we just created.
 ```
 >sudo losetup -fP loopbackfile.img
 ```